hasib-iit18/image-manipulation-assignment/README.md

 # Image Manipulation Assignment

 ## Description
-This repository contains an image manipulation application developed as part of the [Structured programing lab] course.
+This repository contains an image manipulation application developed as part of the Structured programing lab.
 The project is built using C and the IUP GUI library, allowing users to load images and apply various image processing operations through a graphical interface.

 ## Features Implemented
 - Load and display BMP images